 ADDRESS: 2 branches – Puławska 24 and Zgoda 3, Warsaw

 5. HALA KOSZYKI

-On the ground floor you may find dozens of restaurants – under one roof there are gathered flavors from all over the world.
-You can choose from French crepes, aromatic Indian curry, German Wurst or Spanish tapas.
+On the ground floor you may find dozens of restaurants under one roof there are gathered flavors from all over the world.
+It’s the most popular food court in Warsaw nowadays.
+You can choose from French crepes, aromatic Indian curry, German Wurst, or Spanish tapas.
 Vibrant place, ideal for any time of the day.
 When it comes to breakfast, I can recommend you especially a bakery Piekarnia Aromat and their delicious eclairs in different flavors as well as gourmet coffee from Warsaw roaster Kofibrand!

 Many people complain that it has nothing to do with “good, old Koszyki market”, which was rather a bazaar, not a place full of restaurants with a limited number of shops as it is now.
 However, it seems to me that Warsaw was lacking such place, and thanks to its opening, now you can feel the atmosphere of London or Italian market-restaurants halls.
 Definitely worth paying a visit.
 This place shouldn’t be only considered as the best breakfast in Warsaw place, but rather the one with the biggest variety!